Skip to main content

 New York, New York · FDIC Cert #33188

-Shinhan Bank America is an FDIC-insured bank (Certificate #33188) with $1.7B in total assets and $1.4B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Shinhan Bank America, an FDIC-insured bank (Certificate #33188) with $1.7B in total assets and $1.4B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in New York, New York, the bank maintains a Tier 1 capital ratio of 15.35% (Well-Capitalized) and a nonperforming loan ratio of 0.54%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Shinhan Bank America (FDIC cert 33188) is a mid-sized bank with $1.7B in total assets and $1.4B in deposits, based in New York, New York.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.